|

 through such a tube must be blended.
 Your vet can tell

-you how much and how often to feed.
+you how much and how often to feed, though to start with you will usually

 Gastrostomy Tube (PEG Tube)